stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/00_Unit_Testing.md

 you want to test a `Controller`, `Form` or anything that requires a web page.

 <div class="info" markdown="1">
-`FunctionalTest` is a subclass of `SapphireTest` so will inherit all of the behaviors.
+`FunctionalTest` is a subclass of `SapphireTest` so will inherit all of the behaviours.
 By subclassing `FunctionalTest` you gain the ability to load and test web pages on the site.

 `SapphireTest` in turn, extends `PHPUnit_Framework_TestCase`.
 For more information on `PHPUnit_Framework_TestCase` see